 - Be an active member of a community dedicated to the personal and professional growth and support of public interest-minded students.

 - Participate in Service Corps & PIE programming.

 - Successfully complete the course Power, Injustice, and Social Change in America in the fall of 2L and the Equity & Justice Lab in the spring of 3L.

 - Desire to receive feedback from peers, faculty & staff, and alumni.

 - Act as a positive ambassador of TPIC and Penn Carey Law.

 - Obtain and maintain eligible public interest summer employment during law school.

 - Obtain and maintain eligible public interest employment for a minimum of two years immediately following law school or a clerkship.

-Toll Fellows receive a tuition scholarship of $20,000 per year for their second and third years of law school or, depending on other funding received, up to the cost of tuition and fees, as well as a generous stipend to fund unpaid public-sector internships for the summer bridging 2L and 3L.
-The estimated financial value of the Toll Public Interest Fellows Program is $48,000.
+Toll Fellows receive a scholarship covering up to half of their tuition for their second and third years of law school or, depending on other funding received, up to the cost of tuition and fees, as well as a generous stipend to fund unpaid public-sector internships for the summer bridging 2L and 3L.
 Toll Fellows must participate fully in the program’s curriculum, be active in the public interest community, remain enrolled at Penn Law, stay in good academic standing, and commit to working in the public interest for at least two years upon graduation or following a clerkship.
 Adherence to these conditions is required to remain in the program.

 Perspective Toll Fellows will apply to the program during the summer following their 1L year.
 Those selected for the program will become Toll Fellows for their second and third years of law school.